SCIENCE CLASSES

 What you/your student must provide:

-1. The student textbook: Friendly Chemistry Student Edition: A Guide to Learning Basic Chemistry Student Edition, written by Dr. Joey Hajda, ISBN: 978-1456511364 (available through Amazon).
+3. The student textbook: Friendly Chemistry Student Edition: A Guide to Learning Basic Chemistry Student Edition, written by Dr. Joey Hajda, ISBN: 978-1456511364 (available through Amazon).

-3. The student manipulatives book: Friendly Chemistry Manipulative Set, written by Dr. Joey Hajda, ISBN: 978-1456542214 (available through Amazon).
+4. The student manipulatives book: Friendly Chemistry Manipulative Set, written by Dr. Joey Hajda, ISBN: 978-1456542214 (available through Amazon).

-4. Notebook for capturing lecture notes and data from the experiments.
+5. Notebook for capturing lecture notes and data from the experiments.

-5. A scientific calculator
+6. A calculator

-6. A desire to discover how God made His universe work
+7. A desire to discover how God made His universe work

 • 4 payments of $125; due on: Lesson 4 (fall semester), Lesson 11 (fall semester), Lesson 17 (spring semester), Lesson 22 (spring semester)